devppratik/golang-tmux-poc/README.md

 # golang-tmux-poc

-This repository contains a proof of concept for spike.
+This repository contains the proof of concept for made for [kite](https://github.com/openshift/pagerduty-short-circuiter) for multiple-terminal windows similar to tmux.

 # Prerequisites
 Go installed in the local computer with version >= 1.18.

-In case for upgradation refer this Link [Golang](https://www.golinuxcloud.com/upgrade-go-version/)

-[tterm](git.sr.ht/~rockorager/tterm/) Repositery is used to implement the tmux approach.
+[tterm](git.sr.ht/~rockorager/tterm/) Repository is used to implement the tmux approach.

 # Usage

-The proof of concept uses the following navigation:
+The app uses the following navigation:

 * Ctrl N -> Next Slide
 * Ctrl P -> Previous Slide